pip-services/pip-services-docs/content/en/toolkit/recipes/postgre_persistence/_index.md

 {{< /tabsection >}}

 ##### Component implementation
 To implement this component, we define a class that inherits the methods from the PostgresPersistence class.
-Our code will look something like this, where mydata is the name of the table where we are going to store our data:
+Our code will look something like this, where mydata is the name of the table in our database where we are going to store our data:

 {{< tabsection >}}
    Not available